maxspevack/spevack.org/README.md

 ## 📂 File Structure

-*   `assets/css/vintage.css`: The source of truth for the site's styling.
+*   `assets/css/vintage.css`: The stylesheet for the Jekyll-rendered website.
+*   `assets/css/resume.css`: The stylesheet exclusively used by `generate_pdf.py` for the PDF resume.
-*   `generate_pdf.py`: Python script (using WeasyPrint) that transpiles `resume.md` into `resume.pdf`. **Crucially, this script ingests `vintage.css` directly**, ensuring the PDF always matches the website's design.
+*   `generate_pdf.py`: Python script (using WeasyPrint) that transpiles `resume.md` into `resume.pdf`. **Crucially, this script ingests `assets/css/resume.css` directly**, ensuring the PDF has a consistent, professional look independent of the website's brand.
-*   `_layouts/default.html`: The HTML wrapper.
-It links the vintage CSS, FontAwesome, and handles the favicons.
+*   `_layouts/default.html`: The HTML wrapper for the Jekyll site.
+It links `assets/css/vintage.css`.
 *   `max.jpg`: Profile picture.
 *   `CNAME`: Configures the custom domain `spevack.org`.